Holiday Card Ideas during Quarantine

 If you want to express your love for a distant friend, family member, or spouse, go the heartfelt route.

 Write to your loved one about how much you miss them, how you wish that you could be together, and how excited you are to be reunited after quarantine.
 Rather than dwell on the negatives of the situation, look forward to the positive.
 Include a photograph of yourself and the family you get to quarantine with, or a photo of you with the recipient from before quarantine started.
 A heartfelt card like this looks past the current situation to the brighter future.
 It's sure to warm the recipient's heart and pull them from the dark place they may be in during their first quarantine holiday.
 If you have a design of your own, you can upload it yourself using Paper Culture's DIY holiday cards.
-We'll help you get the highest quality sustainable cards that Mother Nature would approve of

 The Appreciative Approach

 If the recipient of your card is a frontline worker, try sending a holiday card that shows your appreciation for them.
 Remind the card recipient how important they've been during the pandemic, how much you appreciate the work they've done, and let them know you respect their strength.
 Remind them that they're the hero of the pandemic, and that there's a light at the end of the tunnel.
 Tell them how excited you are to see them again.
 You can even throw in some positive statistics about the decline of the pandemic to cheer them up and remind them how much their work is doing.
 Include a poem about frontline workers and their strength.
 Make them feel good about themselves because, well, they deserve it -- especially during the holidays!